 Understanding of Harmony on Professional Ethics: Ability to utilize the professional competence for augmenting universal human order, Ability to identify the scope and characteristics of people-friendly and eco-friendly production systems.

-Strategy for transition from the present state to Universal Human Order: At the level of
+Strategy for transition from the present state to Universal Human Order: At the level of individual, at the level of society.

 Case studies: Typical Holistic Technologies, Management models and production systems